 In the past, Asif Sanjrani would look after the company’s day-to-day affairs; now a man called Ameer Jan is the company’s ‘numainda’ who hires the trailers and collects ‘bilty’ (goods receipts).

 Understandably, Ameer Jan does not talk to the media.
 But he does talk to an undercover journalist posing as a trailer owner from Quetta.
-“Earnings per trailer depend on luck: some trailers that we hire earn around 55,000 rupees,” he says.
+“Earnings per trailer depend on luck: some trailers that we hire earn around Rs.
+55,000,” he says.
 “As dates are finalised, about 10 days in advance, we call drivers to ask how many tonnes they will be able to load, and then decide whom to hire.”

 Locals in Taftan, Saindak, and Naukundi believe the Saindak track was deliberately allowed to fall into ruin — possibly with the backing of some local influential that also stood to gain — to pave the way for Al-Sadiq Goods Transport.
 In Taftan, Arz Barech describes this as an “open secret”, claiming that once when he voiced his displeasure against what was happening, Raziq told him he could have a 20 million-rupee package — in other words, funds that could be obtained in the name of development — in Taftan released for him.
 “The man assumes everyone is a sell-out,” he laments while puffing on a hubble-bubble in his garden.
 “We have our Baloch traditions.
 Saindak is a national asset; it’s not meant for the vested interests of a single family.
-Among other things, the company also makes illegal profits of between 80,000 rupees or 100,000 rupees on each trailer.”
+Among other things, the company also makes illegal profits of between Rs.
+80,000 or Rs.100,000 on each trailer.”

-As per the record of EPZ, Saindak, in July 2018 alone, 45 trailers left Saindak for Port Qasim, carrying 2,396.58 MT of blister copper blocks with an export value 1,336.7 million rupees.
+As per the record of EPZ, Saindak, in July 2018 alone, 45 trailers left Saindak for Port Qasim, carrying 2,396.58 MT of blister copper blocks with an export value Rs.
+1,336.7 million.
 “There are no rules at Saindak Metals,” says a source.
 “The trailers operate at the company’s will.”
 Until 2012, trucks used to transport the blocks.
 That ended when, according to another source, some trucks went missing en route to Karachi, after which Al-Sadiq began to hire trailers.
 Saindak officials, however, deny that any trucks went missing.

 Raziq’s stance is that “Al-Sadiq Goods Transport does not have any contract with the Chinese, who have their transportation companies in Karachi.
 And those companies have been hiring trucks from Al-Sadiq Goods transport since 2002.”
 As for the derelict railway track, he says it was more economical for the Chinese to have the blister copper blocks transported by road because of security reasons.